TG9541/stm8ef/README.md

 This is a hobby project!
 Don't use the code if support or correctness are required.

-Additional licenses might apply to the code which might require derived work to be made public!
+There is a policy to keep the code free from 3rd party licenses but it can't be guaranteed that no additional licenses apply which, in the worst case, may require derived work to be made public!
 Please refer to LICENSE.md for details.

 [WG1]: https://github.com/TG9541/stm8ef/wiki/STM8S-Value-Line-Gadgets